pistasjis/ListenCaddy/readme.md

 ### BYOC (Build Your Own Caddy)

+**Note: these instructions are made for Linux.
+It shouldn't be too different on other UNIX\* systems, but I haven't tried (and can't).
+If you have instructions for Windows, please make a PR.**

 You will need the following before you can build Caddy with ListenCaddy:
 - A server
 - [xcaddy](https://github.com/caddyserver/xcaddy)